top of page

 Faith-Community partnerships in Shelton, WA

-Faith Lutheran Church and local community groups and nonprofits have been experimenting with shared use of space and partnership in Shelton WA.
-Hear from these partners about how these relationships emerged, and what it looks like to come alongside and support each other to better serve their local communities: https://youtu.be/C80EFSmbjTs
+Faith Lutheran Church and local community groups and nonprofits have been experimenting with shared use of space and partnership in Shelton, WA.
+Watch the video below to hear from these partners about how these relationships emerged through discernment, and what it looks like to come alongside and support each other to better serve their local community: